OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 * TypeScript version 2.2.2 or later

-* Office 365 (subscription version, also called “Click to Run”).
+* Office 365 (subscription version of Office).
 Latest monthly version and build from the Insiders channel.
 You need to be an Office Insider to get this version.
 For more information, see [Be an Office Insider](https://products.office.com/office-insider?tab=tab-1).
 Please note that when a build graduates to the production semi-annual channel, support for preview features, including SSO, is turned off for that build.

 ## Set up the starter project